JamesBian1984/HTML-Groundwork/README.md

 # HTML-Groundwork
-Practice of creating and structuring a website.
+This repository was made in order to practice creating and structuring a website.
+Inspired by the Odin project, it demonstrates the fundamentals of coding in html.